yuliusius1/waras-bangkit-capstone-2022/README.md

 ![CloudArchitecture](https://github.com/yuliusius1/waras-bangkit-capstone-2022/blob/main/assets/cloud_architecture.png)
 <br>
 ## API Description
-This is source code API of Waras team to make CRUD(Create, Read, Update and Delete) menthod that use by our Waras Application.
-This API Build using Node JS, Express framework, MySQL, Bcrypt and JsonWebtoken.
-We use Bcrypt for the password encryption, JsonWebtoken for authorize in using the API, We deploy this API in Cloud RUN and use Cloud SQL as database.
+This is source code API of the Waras team to make the CRUD(Create, Read, Update and Delete) method that is used by our Waras Application.
+This API is built using Node JS, Express framework, MySQL, Bcrypt and JsonWebtoken.
+We use Bcrypt for password encryption, JsonWebtoken for authorization in using the API, We deploy this API in Cloud RUN and use Cloud SQL as a database.
 <br>
 ## API URL
 [WARAS API URL](https://data-waras-api-service-hgz3km73yq-et.a.run.app/)